 Unit Head: Joris Relaes, ad interim

-Our work focuses on three areas, namely (1) an integrated approach to sustainability, according to various levels of agriculture systems and decision-making, (2) the dynamic dimension of development processes within the agriculture and fisheries sectors and in the countryside, and (3) the spatial aspects and the development of an urbanizing countryside.
+This mission and the expectations of the customers (government, sector and researchers) have coalesced this research around three points: (1) The integral approach to sustainability, according to various levels of agricultural systems and decision-making, (2) The dynamic dimension of development processes within the agricultural and fisheries sector and in rural areas and (3) the spatial properties and the development of the urbanizing countryside.

 - Rural Development